Lyrics for Emily as interpreted by delial

 We thought our very hearts would up and melt away

-From that snow in the nighttime
+From that snow in the night time

-Just going
+Just going, and going

 And the stirring of wind chimes

-In the morning
+In the morning, in the morning

 Helps me find my way back in